 STEP 3: Creating materiality proposals

-Based on the results of STEP 2, the Sustainability Promotion Committee organized and examined materiality drafts.
+Based on the results of STEP 2, the Sustainability・ESG Committee organized and examined materiality drafts.
 They were presented in such a way that was compliant with our vision, easy to understand internally and externally, and would be a source of mid- to long-term business.

 STEP 4：External evaluation of materiality proposals

-To ensure the objectivity of our materiality proposals, we held dialogs with external experts in our main businesses of education and nursing care and also in ESG areas.
+To ensure the objectivity of our materiality proposals, we held dialogs with external experts for our main businesses of education and nursing care and also in ESG areas.

 They checked whether academic endorsements and expectations for the Benesse Group were being reflected, and any indications of insufficient presentation were reflected in their disclosure.